aaronsnow/aaronsnow.github.io/_posts/2024-02-07-agile-as-a-hedge-against-big-it-project-failure.md

 # categories: agile government it-investments
 ---

-Why Don’t Governments Hedge Against Their Big IT Investments?
-And What If They Did?
+Why don’t governments hedge against their Big IT investments?
+And what if they did?

 Back in November, [John Ivison covered the saga of the Government of Canada’s Benefits Delivery Modernization (“BDM”) project](https://nationalpost.com/opinion/ottawas-latest-it-project-ballooning-by-billions) for the National Post.
 Its already-enormous price tag has ballooned four-fold, to almost $8 billion: